 Cobalt Strike's web server can host your user-driven packages for you.
-Go to Attacks -> Web Drive-by -> Host File and perform the following to set up:
+From the menu, select Site Management -> Host File and perform the following to set up:

 - 1. Choose the file to host

 - 2. Select an arbitrary URL

 - 3. Choose the mime type for the file.